10 Free Internship Programs for High School Students

 Eligibility: Students who will be in grades 11-12 at the time of application, OR full-time community college students (within the first 3 years of community college), are eligible to apply.

-The SHTEM: Summer Internships for High Schoolers at Stanford University is a solid, prestigious opportunity for you to virtually explore research projects during the summer.
+The SHTEM: Summer Internships for High Schoolers at Stanford University is a prestigious free online research program for high school students, offering virtual opportunities to explore exciting research projects during the summer.
 This program is designed to provide early exposure to research that goes beyond what is typically taught in school.
 You will be grouped into multifaceted projects that align with your interests and strengths, while simultaneously introducing you to new and unexplored areas.
 These projects are diverse and integrative, covering a broad spectrum of fields including the science of information and communication, engineering, arts, linguistics, psychology, biology, neuroscience, computer science, technology, philosophy, and design, among others.
 Mentoring is a key component of the program, with guidance provided by Stanford Compression Forum’s students, faculty, and staff, as well as its affiliated organizations.

 The goals of the SHTEM program is to provide high school and community college students with early exposure to cutting-edge research in an academic setting, and help them develop essential research, analysis and writing skills.
 The program places a strong emphasis on the inseparability of humanities and the human element from STEM research.
 By integrating these aspects, the SHTEM program fosters a holistic approach to learning and research, encouraging you to explore the interconnectedness of different fields.